Weakly-Supervised Learning of Visual Relations in Multimodal Pretraining: Introduction

 Recent work~\citep[][\emph{i.a.}]{pevl,x-vlm,glipv2} shows that leveraging entity localisation, such as bounding boxes, from supervised data improves performance on downstream tasks like visual QA~\citep{vqa} and visual reasoning~\citep{nlvr2}.
 Interestingly, modelling visual locations is also crucial to learn fine-grained image--text mappings~\citep{bugliarello-etal-2023-measuring}.
-In this work, we thus further explore the benefits of supervised data in multimodal pretraining by leveraging structured visual information as relations in scene graphs~\citep{elliott-keller-2013-image,Johnson_2015_CVPR,visual_genome}.
+Motivated by this promising research thread, in this work, we further explore the benefits of supervised data in multimodal pretraining by leveraging structured visual information in the form of relations in scene graphs~\citep{elliott-keller-2013-image,Johnson_2015_CVPR,visual_genome}.

 A \emph{scene graph} is a data structure that describes the content of a visual scene by expressing its entities (\eg, \emph{helmet}), their attributes (\eg, \emph{red}), and their relationships (\eg, person \emph{wear} red helmet; see \cref{fig:scene_graph}).
-While a large body of work has focused on generating scene graphs~\citep[\emph{inter alia}]{lu2016visual,Xu_2017_CVPR,Peyre_2017_ICCV,Zellers_2018_CVPR,Tang_2020_CVPR,9661322}, they have also been used in other applications, such as image retrieval~\citep{Johnson_2015_CVPR}, image generation~\citep{Johnson_2018_CVPR} and image captioning~\citep{Yao_2018_ECCV,Yang_2019_CVPR}.
+While a large body of work has focused on generating scene graphs~\citep[\emph{inter alia}]{lu2016visual,Xu_2017_CVPR,Peyre_2017_ICCV,Zellers_2018_CVPR,Tang_2020_CVPR,sharifzadeh2021classification,sharifzadeh2022improving,9661322}, they have also been used in other applications, such as image retrieval~\citep{Johnson_2015_CVPR}, image generation~\citep{Johnson_2018_CVPR} and image captioning~\citep{Yao_2018_ECCV,Yang_2019_CVPR}.

-The use of scene graphs in vision-and-language (\vl) pretraining has been limited to construct subject--relation--object triplets from image captions.
-ERNIE-ViL~\citep{ernie_vil} performs masked language modelling (MLM) by separately masking tokens in the caption corresponding to attributes, entities and relations; while \citet{9897623} concatenates the triplets to the original caption, whilst also pairing regions of interest (RoIs) in an image based on their co-occurrence in scene graph data.
-We differ from these studies in two ways: first, we rely on human-annotated scene graphs, which include visual information beyond what captions describe; and second, we devise two novel objectives that explicitly aim to induce structure in the image and their correspondence in text.
+However, the use of scene graphs in vision-and-language (\vl) pretraining has received limited attention.
+In contrast to prior work~\citep{ernie_vil,9897623} that relied on relations inferred from captions through masked language modelling, we use a small dataset of human-annotated scene graphs, which go beyond the salient ones that are referred in a caption.
+To make full use of this rich learning signal, we introduce (i) a novel objective and (ii) a new method for data-to-text generation, which both explicitly aim to induce structure in the image and its connection in text.
+Our results show that modelling a limited amount of scene graph data in addition to millions of Web-crawled image--text pairs further improves coarse- and fine-grained skills in VLMs.